On an extremal problem for locally sparse multigraphs: Further questions and conjectures

 \section{Further questions and conjectures}

 There is much work yet to be done on the Mubayi--Terry problem.
 We discuss below some of the more promising directions we see for future research.

 \textbf{Other cases of of Conjecture~\ref{conjecture: main conjecture}.} The most obvious open problem is that of the remaining cases of Conjecture~\ref{conjecture: main conjecture}.
-With the techniques developed in this paper, we suspect resolving the $d=2$ case could lead to a resolution of the full conjecture.
+With the techniques developed in this paper, we suspect resolving the $d=2$ case (by working out how to handle a broader range of possible edge multiplicities in putative extremal constructions) could lead to a resolution of the full conjecture.
 One possible path towards this would be some appropriate refinement of Lemma~\ref{lemma: if exists lowdeg vertex in YcupZ then done} which takes into account the fact that $Z$ is split up into the $d-1$ sets $Z_i$, $i=0, 1, \ldots, d-1$ with $Z_i=N^{(a-i)}(x)$.
 The special case $(s,q)= (5, \binom{5}{2}a+4)$ with $a\geq 3$ is the smallest open case, and would provide a good testing ground for such refinements.

+\textbf{Stability and exact values.} We strongly believe that the equality $\mathrm{ex}_{\Pi}(n, 2r, \Sigma_{r,1}(a, 2r))=\Pi_{r,1}(a, n)$ holds for all $a, r\geq 2$ and all $n$ sufficiently large, so that the asymptotic equality we established in Theorem~\ref{theorem: d=1 asymptotic} is not the last word even in the case of Conjecture~\ref{conjecture: main conjecture} treated in this paper.
+A natural step towards such an exact result would be to obtain a stability result for Theorem~\ref{theorem: d=1 asymptotic} showing almost product-extremal $G$ in $\mathcal{F}(n, 2r, \Sigma_{r,1}(a, 2r))$ must lie close in edit distance to product-extremal graphs from $\mathcal{T}_{r,1}(a,n)$.